TL;DR

 Often called a no-claims bonus, your NCD is your most valuable asset for reducing your premium.

-The excess is the amount of money you must contribute towards a claim.
+The excess is the amount of money you should consider whether you may need to contribute towards a claim.
 It's made up of two parts:

 Example: If your compulsory excess is £250 and you choose a £200 voluntary excess, your total excess is £450.
 You will have to pay the first £450 of any at-fault claim you make.